bhagyas/awesome-alfresco/README.md

 - [Slack Bot for Alfresco] (https://addons.alfresco.com/addons/slack-bot-alfresco) -  a simple chatbot for Slack that connects to your Alfresco instance and provides some handy functionality
 - [Alfresco Utility](https://github.com/Acosix/alfresco-utility) - Project to consolidate abstract utility features that may be reused across functional Alfresco modules
 - [Alfresco Tooling] (https://github.com/Redpill-Linpro/Alfresco-Tooling) - Common Alfresco tooling, scripts and test setups.

+##Contributing and License

+Create an issue or a pull request with your submission.
+It will be evaluated and then made into this list.

+Distributed under the MIT License.
+See LICENSE for more information.